-Update: 10:24 p.m.
-Investigators for the murder of Annie Le GRD ’13 are now seeking a DNA sample from the fiancée of suspect Raymond Clark III, her attorney said Wednesday night.
+Investigators in the murder of Annie Le GRD ’13 are now seeking a DNA sample from the fiancée of suspect Raymond Clark III, her attorney said Wednesday night.

-The attorney, Robert Berke, said that although he was told in September that his client, Jennifer Hromadka, was not a suspect, it is unclear why authorities now want the DNA.
-He added that investigators wanted to interview Hromadka shortly after Le’s murder but ultimately could not.
-He declined further comment, except to say that Hromadka has not been arrested.
+The attorney, Robert Berke, said he was told in September that his client, Jennifer Hromadka, was not a suspect, adding that it is unclear why authorities now want her DNA.
+He added that investigators wanted to interview Hromadka shortly after Le’s murder but did not.
+Berke declined further comment, except to say that Hromadka has not been arrested.

 Though video surveillance showed Clark wearing a black jacket with white stripes, a black T-shirt and jeans on the day of Le’s disappearance, police were unable to find any of these items of clothing.